 We will present work from the HERA project at IROS 2017, September 24–28, Vancouver, Canada (authors: F. Lindner, M.M.
 Bentzen., B. Nebel.
 Presenter: F. Lindner).

-I will teach a course about AI and Robots (with Thomas Bolander, DTU Compute and Ole Ravn, DTU Elektro) at "Folkeuniversitet, København", Fall 2017.
+I will teach a course about AI and Robots (with Thomas Bolander, DTU Compute and Ole Ravn, DTU Elektro) at "Folkeuniversitet, København", October 10, 2017.

 I have been invited to speak at and participate in the workshop on Verification and Validation of Autonomous Systems: Ethical, Social and Trustworthy behaviour, Cumberland Lodge, England, November 23-24, 2017.